Skip to content

 Sleep – An Important Component for Your Overall Health

 Sleep, or lack thereof, seems to be a popular topic these days.
-The news stories, advertisements, social media posts, new products, even types of beds you sleep on seem to be more focused on sleep than ever before.
+The news stories, advertisements, social media posts, new products – even types of beds you sleep on – all seem to be more focused on sleep than ever before.
 Did you ever think you would be able to buy a bed that could tell you how well you slept at night?
-We all know – or at least, have been told – that getting “proper” sleep is important for our overall health.
-But why?
-What is the importance of sleep?
-What is “proper” sleep?
-And how much sleep do we really need?

 First let’s examine what sleep really is.
 There are 4 basic stages of sleep: 3 are non-REM (rapid eye movement) and one is REM sleep.
 As you start to go to sleep, you can be startled awake very quickly and still be alert and recognize what’s going on.
 As you get deeper and deeper into sleep, if you’re startled awake, it may take you a little time to get your bearings to be aware of what’s happening.

-REM sleep on the other hand, provides time for something a little different.
+REM sleep, on the other hand, provides time for something a little different.
 About 20-25% of our time sleeping should normally be spent in REM sleep.
 REM sleep is where you have dreams.
 Your brain is active, but your body is not moving.
-Think of this as the time of sleep where you’re rebooting your brain.
-It’s like memory consolidation and kind of filing everything you learned or experienced during the day into a nice filing system.

-So why do some of us have trouble sleeping and some of us don’t?
-A lot of things affect our sleep/wake cycle, which is called our circadian rhythm.
-Light is one of them.
 In the daylight, we produce more serotonin, which keeps us awake (so it can be hard sometimes to sleep during the day).
 As it gets darker, the body begins to produce more melatonin, which supports sleep.
 People who work night shifts will often have challenges with sleep because of this light/dark difference.
 And serotonin is a precursor to melatonin synthesis in the brain.
-So it’s good to get bright light exposure during the day – go outside in the sunlight – and allow your body to produce more serotonin.
+So, it’s good to get bright light exposure during the day – go outside in the sunlight – and allow your body to produce more serotonin.

 Blue light is another type of light that affects our sleep/wake cycle.
 The blue light from our computers, tablets, TV’s, video games and cell phones affects melatonin production.
 Blue light tricks your brain into thinking it’s daytime and can block the production of melatonin.
 One of the most detrimental things you can do that could disrupt your sleep is to look at your cell phone or tablet right before trying to go to sleep.